iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 ### Deprecation of endpoints

-All endpoints that has been moved or removed are **still fully functioning throughout the entire wharf-api v5**.
+All endpoints that have been moved or removed are **still fully functioning throughout the entire wharf-api v5**.
 The old endpoints has been **marked as "Deprecated" in the Swagger/OpenAPI specification.**

-Word of caution is that they may very well be **removed in the next major version bump up to v6.** As a user of the wharf-api, you need to migrate your applications to use the new endpoints as specified in this RFC.
+A word of caution, the deprecated endpoints may be **removed in the next major version bump up to v6.** As a user of the wharf-api, you need to migrate your applications to use the new endpoints specified in this RFC.

 ### Request/response models changes